 The conservation and protection of Florida’s water resources starts at home.
-Homeowners’ landscaping choices can affect the health of ground and surface waters, and by extension the natural environment.
+Homeowners’ landscaping choices can affect the health of ground and surface waters and the natural environment.

 The Florida Yards & Neighborhoods Homeowner program educates homeowners about how to design, install, and maintain healthy landscapes that use a minimum of water, fertilizer, and pesticides.
 The result?
 Low-cost, low-maintenance, attractive landscapes that add value to your community and reduce the chance of polluting the water supply.

 The FFL Program, Master Gardener Program, and the Center for Landscape Conservation and Ecology produce a monthly e-newsletter, The Neighborhood Gardener, for homeowners and Master Gardeners.
 Filled with Florida-Friendly gardening tips and success stories, the e-newsletter is distributed on the second Friday of every month.
-Click here to sign up to receive it today!
+Sign up to receive it today!

 One of the best and most traditional ways to experience UF/IFAS Extension is to visit your county Extension office.
 Trained horticultural staff and Master Gardener volunteers can answer your specific gardening questions, help you take soil samples, and identify pest insects and weeds.
 Best of all, wherever FYN operates, your county office can provide you a list of monthly Florida-Friendly Landscaping™ workshops on everything from building a rain barrel to starting a vegetable garden.
 Don’t wait: click here to find the contact address, phone number, and email for the Extension office in your county.